 Can You Put Vinegar in Your Steam Mop To Clean the Floor?

-No, you can’t put vinegar in your steam mop to clean the floor.
+No, you can’t put vinegar in your steam mop to clean your travertine or another material floor.
 Its acidic nature will corrode the metal parts of your machine causing leaks.

-Additionally, vinegar causes damage to some floor surfaces such as:
+Additionally, vinegar causes damage to other floor surfaces such as:

 - Hardwood floors